Spengian/churn---prediction/README.md

 **SHAP for local explainability:** Each prediction returns the top 2 features that most influenced the result, using SHAP TreeExplainer.
 This gives actionable insight — e.g. "this customer is predicted to churn mainly due to Month-to-month contract and high monthly charges".

+**Ground truth via PATCH endpoints:** Predictions are stored with `churn_real=null` at inference time.
+Ground truth labels are added later via `PATCH /predictions/{id}/churn`, simulating the real-world delay between prediction and outcome.
+Retraining only uses records with confirmed labels (`churn_real IS NOT NULL`).

 **Fixed test set for retraining evaluation:** During Airflow retraining, the model is always evaluated on the same 15% test set.
 This allows fair comparison of metrics across runs as new data chunks are added.

 **Overfitting detection via logloss curves:** Each Airflow run logs `train_logloss` and `test_logloss` per iteration to MLflow.
 If train loss drops while test loss rises, overfitting is occurring — visible directly in DagsHub.

+**Custom Airflow Docker image:** Instead of installing packages at runtime via `_PIP_ADDITIONAL_REQUIREMENTS` (which reinstalls on every container restart), a custom `Dockerfile.airflow` pre-installs all dependencies at build time.

 **Docker Compose for local use only:** Railway runs only the image built from the Dockerfile; Docker Compose is used exclusively for local development, to coordinate the API, PostgreSQL, Prometheus, Grafana, and Airflow together.